jeremy-jarvis/applitools-demo/switch-to-cucumber-and-chai.md

 ---
 layout: page
 title: 3.
-Setting up Cucumber and Chai
+Swich to Cucumber and Chai
-permalink: /setting-up-cucumber-and-chai/
+permalink: /switch-to-cucumber-and-chai/
 nav_order: 4
 ---

-# Setting up Cucumber and Chai
+# Switch to Cucumber and Chai

 ## Table of contents
 {: .no_toc .text-delta }